robbertvancaem/atom-setup/README.md

 A collection of my preferred packages for Atom.

 ## Theme
 UI Theme: Atom Material
-Syntax Theme: Atom Material
+Syntax Theme: Atom Material Dark

 `file-icons` to display nice icons in the tree view and tabs
 `minimap` to have a preview of the full source code